 The monastery at San Lorenzo de El Escorial was declared a UNESCO World Heritage site in 1984.
 This building is a palace, monastery complex and an eternal memorial for the relatives of King Charles V.

-Felipe II, was deeply affected by the death of his father, Charles V, in 1558.
-He decided to build the San Lorenzo de El Escorial Monastery to create an eternal memorial for all his loved ones.
-Felipe II used only world-class architects to construct this stunning building.
-Even today, with its structure still solid in place, you would hardly believe that the first stone was laid in 1563!
+In 1558 Felipe II was deeply affected by the death of his father, Charles V. He decided to build the San Lorenzo de El Escorial Monastery to create an eternal memorial for all his loved ones.
+Felipe II used world-class architects to construct this stunning building.
+Even today, with its structure still perfectly solid, you would hardly believe that the first stone was laid in 1563!

 Here are some highlights you can look forward to: